HSLdevcom/transitdata-pulsar-data-collector/README.md

 ### Deployment

 Deployment is done with ansible on the pulsar proxy server.
-In order to update this app, create a new release in github and run the pulsar proxy playbook.
+In order to update this app, create a new release in github: https://github.com/HSLdevcom/transitdata-pulsar-data-collector/releases/new and run the pulsar proxy playbook.